euhidaman/MicroVLM-E/README.md

 python scripts/download_datasets.py --all
 ```

-**Issue: "CC3M/LAION show 0 images"**
+**Issue: "CC3M/LAION show 0 images" or "img2dataset completes immediately"**
-The TSV/parquet files are downloaded but img2dataset hasn't run yet:
+The TSV/parquet files are downloaded but img2dataset is having issues:
 1. Ensure img2dataset is installed: `pip install img2dataset`
-2. Re-run the download script: `python scripts/download_datasets.py --all`
+2. Check if the TSV file has the correct format (should have 'url' and 'caption' columns)
-3. The script will automatically run img2dataset for CC3M and LAION
+3. The script now explicitly specifies input format and column names
+4. Check the img2dataset output in the logs for specific errors
+5. Re-run: `python scripts/download_datasets.py --all`

+If img2dataset continues to fail, you can train without CC3M/LAION using just COCO and other datasets.

 **Issue: "Out of disk space"**
 Full dataset download requires ~300-400 GB.
 You can download specific datasets to save space: